Darkelf2024/Darkelf-Browser/README.md

 ## Encryption Support

-AES Encryption: Darkelf securely manages an AES encryption key, ensuring sensitive data such as user credentials or stored information is encrypted, protecting it from unauthorized access.
+AES-GCM Encryption: Darkelf securely manages an AES encryption key, ensuring sensitive data such as user credentials or stored information is encrypted, protecting it from unauthorized access.

 RSA Encryption: It generates or loads RSA key pairs, enabling secure communication and potentially securing stored data through asymmetric encryption techniques.